 There are always plenty of things to do in New York City, even on Christmas Day.
 There will be certain things closed, but you can still walk around, sightsee, check out some observation decks and do some fun Christmas activities.
 Check this list below.

-Read on: Best views of NYC for free!
+Read on: Where to get the best views of NYC for free!

 My Top Travel Tips for you!